dansilvab/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This template is for creating stories, describe the story (business value, assumptions and details and the criteria to define it as done)
+about: 'This template is for creating user stories, defining a business value to be added, details and assumptions helpful for developers, and the criteria to mark it as done '
 title: ''
 labels: ''
 assignees: ''